lmunck/WatchConversionTest/README.md

 # WatchConversionTest
 Test of making a generic conversion app for AppleWatch Test of **bold** and *italic*
+## Manners
+The thurd time I make this headline

 ## My sub headline
 With some text